UjjawalAgarwal10/Jarvis-AI-Assistant-Desktop/README.md

 Desktop AI-based Virtual Assistant (Jarvis) using Speech Recognition Jarvis is a Python-based personal AI desktop assistant designed to automate daily tasks, respond to voice commands, and improve productivity through intelligent system interaction.

-📌 Project Overview
+Project Overview
 This project simulates a smart virtual assistant (like Iron Man’s JARVIS) that can understand user commands and perform various desktop operations such as opening applications, answering questions, and automating routine tasks.

 The project is developed as an academic project and focuses on combining AI concepts, automation, and voice interaction using Python.

-✨ Features
+- ✨ Features
-🎙️ Voice command recognition
+- 🎙️ Voice command recognition
-🧠 Text-to-speech responses
+- 🧠 Text-to-speech responses
-🖥️ Open and control system applications
+- 🖥️ Open and control system applications
-🌐 Web search and information retrieval
+- 🌐 Web search and information retrieval
-⏰ Date & time queries
+- ⏰ Date & time queries
-📂 File and system automation (basic)
+- 📂 File and system automation (basic)
-🔌 Easily extensible with new commands
+- 🔌 Easily extensible with new commands
-🛠️ Tech Stack
+- 🛠️ Tech Stack

-Programming Language: Python
+**Programming Language: Python**

 Libraries Used: